 Putting out 1000 W of continuous power (with the ability to crank that up to 2000 W at the performance) will change the way you performed forever.
 QSC Website Link

 QSC K8.2 with QSC KW181Sub

-One of the big reasons people are so hesitant to get their hands on compact speakers is that most of them sound kind of “flimsy”, especially when you start to crank the power and volume up.
+One of the big reasons people are so hesitant to get their hands on compact speakers is that most sound kind of “flimsy,” especially when you start to crank the power and volume up.

 Luckily, that’s not something you’ll have to worry about with this Yorkville option.

-Very much an active powered DJ speaker, there’s a single driver calling all the shots behind this unit that produces crystal clear and high fidelity audio across the board.
+Very much an active powered DJ speaker, a single driver is calling all the shots behind this unit that produces crystal clear and high fidelity audio across the board.

-Designed specifically with DJs in mind, you get three different channels to pick and choose from, can take advantage of Bluetooth wireless streaming capabilities, and have EQ pushbutton controls that allow you to utilize your own custom presets whenever you like (on-the-fly, too).
+Explicitly designed with DJs in mind, you get three different channels to pick and choose from.
+You can take advantage of Bluetooth wireless streaming capabilities and have EQ push-button controls that allow you to utilize your custom presets whenever you like (on-the-fly, too).

-Super lightweight (compared to some of the other options on this list) this 12 inch speaker is very impressive.
+The SRM 450 is super lightweight (compared to some of the other options on this list); this 12 inch speaker is very impressive.
 Some have trouble feeding too much bass into them without a low-cut switch, but other than that this is a game changer.

-A DSP is built right in (totally accessible through the rear panel with push button and rotary controls) and the LCD display is easy enough to use even in lowlight conditions.
-There’s a lot of I/O options in the back, too and the build quality is right up there amongst the very best of the bunch.
+A DSP is built right in (totally accessible through the rear panel with push-button and rotary controls), and the LCD display is easy enough to use even in low light conditions.
+There are many I/O options in the back.
+The build quality is right up there amongst the very best of the bunch.

 You definitely will have a hard time finding too many things to complain about when it comes to this powered speaker.
-The super affordable price point support a lot of it’s (albeit minor) shortcomings.
+The super affordable price point supports a lot of its (albeit minor) shortcomings.